Ethan-CS/ResearchNotes/2023/10/202310191237  Can verify Fire strategy in poly time.md

 4. For i from 1 to k:
    a.
 Define S_i as the first i vertices in the strategy S.
    b.
 Play the Firefighter game, starting with a fire breaking out at vertex r.
    c.
-Use an adapted BFS (Breadth-First Search) to update the set R_i based on the current state of the graph
+Use an adapted BFS (Breadth-First Search) to update the sets R_i based on the current state of the graph
    d.
 Check whether the i-th vertex in S_i is neither burned nor defended at time t=i.
    e.
 If v_i is safe, increment the saved_vertices counter.